 Not only can you refresh your body through the hot Korean spas, but you can also replenish and nourish your body through Jjimjilbang food.
 The most common are eggs slow-cooked in hot saunas, Sikhye (traditional Korean sweet rice drink), seaweed soup, and traditional Korean red bean ice cream.

 Sauna Eggs and Sik-hye

-The baked eggs comes with a small package of salt, and the Sik-hye is usually iced and in this type of bottle.
+The baked eggs come with a small package of salt, and the Sikhye is usually iced in this bottle.
+They are sold in all Korean spas.

 This is seaweed soup.
-The best choice for those who want to have a taste of Korean food.
+The best choice for those who want to taste Korean food, especially in Korean spas.
 Seaweed replenishes the body and is a good source of minerals and vitamins.
 Also, It is usually in a mussel broth, but seaweed goes well with broth made from cow meat or simply by itself.
 We highly recommend it!

-This is Pat-bing-soo or traditional Korean ice cream made with shaved ice layered with red bean paste, sprinkled with condensed milk, grain powder, and topped with cereal.
-It’s so yummy!
+This is Patbingsu or traditional Korean ice cream made with shaved ice layered with red bean paste, sprinkled with condensed milk and grain powder, and topped with cereal.
+It’s so yummy and perfect for eating in Korean spas!
 We highly recommend it.

 Seoul is the heart of Korea.
-It shows the history with the modern and offers a nice blend of the old and new culture, food, and experience to travelers.
-The sense of community defines South Korean heritage and that is why Korean Spa’s or Jjimjilbang’s are such an important cultural aspect.
+It shows the history with the modern and offers travelers a nice blend of the old and new culture, food, and experience.
+The sense of community defines South Korean heritage, which is why Korean Spas or Jjimjilbangs are an important cultural aspect.
 It is still being resoundingly practiced.
 I think the Jjimjilbang experience for visitors would be a very interesting and unique glimpse into the life of local Koreans and how they relax after a tough week of work.
-A visit to these Korean Spa’s not only heals the body but also the soul.
+A visit to these Korean Spas heals not only the body but also the soul.